Melville Edelstein

 Melville Leonard Edelstein (1919— 16 June 1976) was a South African academic and social worker who was killed in the Soweto uprising.

-Edelstein born to Nachum and Rose Edelstein in King William's Town.
+Edelstein born to Nachum and Rose Edelstein in King William's Town, now Qonce.
 His Litvak parents had first travelled to the UK and then Cape Town in 1896 before joining the masses of "boere-Jode" [Afrikaner or farmer Jews] where his parents had settled and Nachum started and ran a successful business.
 Edelstein was the grandson of Michael Edelstein who established the first synagogue at King William's Town.

 Work

 Edelstein was a sociologist and academic and had devoted his efforts to humanitarian and social welfare projects in Soweto.
 Serving as Deputy Chief Welfare Officer, Edelstein instituted many projects aimed at assisting youth, disabled, poor, and marginalized communities within Soweto.
 A practicing Orthodox Jew, Edelstein was apolitical and a pacifist who refused to enlist for World War II.
 He served for eighteen years as a social worker for the Welfare Section of the Non-European Affairs Department, which fell under the City of Johannesburg.